-In addition, quality assessment play many important roles in the research community.
-It enlightens crucial decisions on the funding of projects, teams and whole institutions, on how research is conducted, on recruitment and promotion, on what is published or disseminated, and on what researchers and others choose to read.
+In addition, quality assessment plays many important roles in the research community.
+It enlightens crucial decisions on the funding of projects, teams, and whole institutions, on how research is conducted, on recruitment and promotion, what is published or disseminated, and what researchers and others choose to read.
 It makes trust in the work of the research community.
 Quality is of course not a straightforward concept.
 The Oxford English Dictionary (OED) defines it as the nature or standard of something as measured against other things of a similar kind, and especially the degree of excellence it possesses.

-Research investigates ideas and uncovers useful knowledge.
-But research can be abused through bad assessing of research work.
-An assessment process implies a review – involving human judgments and/or quantitative scores – which may find work of varying quality, from the poor or mediocre to the excellent or upstanding.
+The research investigates ideas and uncovers useful knowledge.
+But research can be abused through bad assessment of research work.
+An assessment process implies a review – involving human judgments and/or quantitative scores, which may find work of varying quality, from the poor or mediocre to the excellent or upstanding.
 So, there are guidelines for standards for research quality.

 Standards for assessing the quality of research